A Montreal gold mine developer is eyeballing Glencore's Metallurgical Site (Met Site) near Timmins to process its ore.

 Monarch Gold is bringing its Wasamac property in western Quebec into production and had been looking at toll milling options on both sides of the border.

-In a May 14, Monarch announced the signing of a memorandum of understanding (MOU) with Glencore Canada for the potential use of the Kidd concentrator to treat ore mined from the Wasamac deposit, 15 kilometres west of Rouyn-Noranda.
+In a May 14 release, Monarch announced the signing of a memorandum of understanding (MOU) with Glencore Canada for the potential use of the Kidd concentrator to treat ore mined from the Wasamac deposit, 15 kilometres west of Rouyn-Noranda.

 Wasamac is one of Monarch's properties on its 330-square-kilometre package in the Abitibi gold country.
 The feasibility study for the proposed mine is complete and the permitting is underway.